Vertex Pharmaceuticals (VRTX)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Vertex Pharmaceuticals’s ROIC has unfortunately decreased significantly.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

-12. Key Takeaways from Vertex Pharmaceuticals’s Q3 Results
+11. Key Takeaways from Vertex Pharmaceuticals’s Q4 Results

-It was good to see Vertex Pharmaceuticals beat analysts’ EPS expectations this quarter.
-On the other hand, its full-year revenue guidance was in line.
-Zooming out, we think this was a mixed quarter.
-The market seemed to be hoping for more, and the stock traded down 3.8% to $410 immediately following the results.
+It was good to see Vertex Pharmaceuticals narrowly top analysts’ revenue expectations this quarter.
+On the other hand, its EPS missed.
+Overall, this was a softer quarter.
+The stock remained flat at $463.49 immediately after reporting.

 Before making an investment decision, investors should account for Vertex Pharmaceuticals’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Vertex Pharmaceuticals possesses a number of positive attributes.
-First off, its revenue growth was solid over the last five years.
+There are a lot of things to like about Vertex Pharmaceuticals.
+To kick things off, its revenue growth was solid over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its impressive operating margins show it has a highly efficient business model.
-On top of that, its stellar ROIC suggests it has been a well-run company historically.
+On top of that, its rising cash profitability gives it more optionality.

 Vertex Pharmaceuticals’s P/E ratio based on the next 12 months is 23.2x.
-Looking at the healthcare landscape right now, Vertex Pharmaceuticals trades at a pretty interesting price.
+When scanning the healthcare space, Vertex Pharmaceuticals trades at a fair valuation.
 If you trust the business and its direction, this is an ideal time to buy.